Pattonville-Robotics/FTCVuforiaDemo/README.md

 To test the OpMode, do the following:

 - Init the opmode
-- Manually move the robot to within a three feet of a target.
-Point the robot towards the target.
 - Verify that the target information appears on the Driver Station, and is correct.